larus-breeze/hw_sensor/pcb/README.md

 - 2 RJ45 connectors.
 1 for CAN/RS232 (selectable) 1 for RS232
 - Redesigned 3.3VA supply with capacity multiplier and filtering.

-# TODOs for hardware version 2.0
+# TODOs Version 2.0
+- Finished!

 ## Done
 - DONE: Larus Symbol on PCB